Skip to content

 The workflows above utilise dRISK's Autonomous Vehicle sandbox dataset.
 This graph contains a fusion of structured and unstructured collision datasets, static video data from accident hotspots, dash-cam videos, media articles, and simulated recreations of risky events to map out the tricky events and phenomena autonomous vehicles face on the road.
 The dataset is accessible from your homepage and contains 10 pre-populated views for you to explore.

-You can also access the AV Sandbox here: link to data Open Graph in Edge →
+You can also access the AV Sandbox here: link to data Open Graph in conode →

 What does each view contain?